Security analysis

 Pre-contingency results

 The violations are detected on the network at state N, meaning before a contingency occurred.
-This determine a reference for the simulation.
-For each violations, we get the ID of the overloaded equipment, the limit type (CURRENT, LOW_VOLTAGE or HIGH_VOLTAGE), the acceptable value and the computed value.
-For branches, we also have the side where the violation has been detected.
+This determines a reference for the simulation.
+For each violation, we get the ID of the overloaded equipment, the limit type (CURRENT, ACTIVE_POWER, APPARENT_POWER, LOW_VOLTAGE or HIGH_VOLTAGE, LOW_VOLTAGE_ANGLE or HIGH_VOLTAGE_ANGLE), the acceptable value and the computed value.
+For branches and three windings transformers, we also have the side where the violation has been detected.

 Post-contingency results